Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 This is like a `Vec`, but [one can subscribe to the changes][`ObservableVector::subscribe`], and will receive… well… `VectorDiff`s!

 The Room List type merges several streams into a single stream representing the list of rooms.
 For example, let's imagine the room at index 3 receives a new message.
-Its “preview” (the _latest event_ displayed beneath the room's name, you know, <q>Alice: Hello!</q>) has changed.
+Its “preview” (the _latest event_ displayed beneath the room's name, you know, <q>Alice: Hello!</q>) changes.
 Moreover, the Room List is also sorting rooms by their “recency” (the _time_ of the room).
 And since the “preview” has changed, its “recency” changes too, which means the room is sorted and re-positioned.
 Then, we expect the Room List's stream to yield:

 1. `VectorDiff::Set { index: 3, value: new_room }` because of the new “preview”,
 2. `VectorDiff::Remove { index: 3 }` to remove the room… immediately followed by
 3. `VectorDiff::PushFront { value: new_room }` to insert the room at the top of the Room List.

 This reactive programming mechanism has proven to be extremely efficient.